deepbsd/AcquireCo/README.md

   without thinking about overall UE/UI choices and decisions.
 I should probably start with this after taking the ugly off the forms.
 I added fieldsets with legends, also background-color with focus and hover changes.
 * _done_: (see above) Style the forms to look better.
 They look pretty awful.
 Try using some form group styles.
-* Get the Landing Page to look more professional.
+* _done_: Get the Landing Page to look more professional.
 Have to look for inspiration on the Web.
 * _done_: (Once the landing page got working, it started getting easier--now working on checking functionality for mobile devices)  These todos should keep me busy for today...
 I'll be back after I think more about the overall choices for the app.
-* rename the landing1 filename to landing so the two elements are not so confusing.
+* _done_: rename the landing1 filename to landing so the two elements are not so confusing.
 Probably should keep the old component and rename it landing-old or something.

 ---